 Launchpad guidelines and limitations

-Guidelines for creating Launchpad events, including limitations related to collections and scheduling.
+Review the following guidelines about creating Launchpad events, including limitations that are related to collections and scheduling.

 Scheduling your event

 - You can't run or schedule overlapping events.
-For example, suppose you have an event scheduled that doesn't have an end date and you want to schedule a new event.
-To create a new event, you need to edit the existing event to have an end date that is before the start date for the new event.
+For example, if you have an event scheduled that doesn't have an end date and you want to schedule a new event, then you need to edit the existing event to have an end date that is before the start date for the new event.

 - Events must be scheduled to begin at least five minutes after the previous one has ended.